New Financial Accounting for Service Management in S/4HANA Cloud

 The related journal entry is provided in figure 26

-First line item is the credit of the inventory.
+In the consumption journal entry the firsts item is the credit of the inventory.
 The stock of material SRV_05 is reduced by one piece.

 With the service order completion billing due items are created.
 They can be transferred to billing with the app “Release for billing”